 Growers are constantly navigating how to respond to the increasing pressures of present-day farming, like high inputs and other rising costs, erosion or soil degradation, increasing environmental regulation, extreme weather events and changing consumer demands.
 Data supported technologies that provide performance advantages over their current management practices catch growers attention.
-That’s why more and more growers are looking to stable and statistically validated microbial products, or biologicals, as the data supporting better plant and soil health, better nutrient uptake and stress tolerance, and overall yield enhancements continues to grow.
+That’s why more and more growers are looking for stable and statistically validated microbial products or biologicals, as the data supporting better plant and soil health, better nutrient uptake and stress tolerance, and overall yield enhancements continues to grow.

 Despite the appeal of these natural solutions, the agricultural microbial space can be difficult to navigate.
 Not all agronomic microbial solutions are created equally.
 While that’s a simple enough statement to understand, it’s a little more complicated to fully explain the differences between products.
 For that reason, we’ve broken down the subject into a three-part blog series to help guide growers on what to consider when selecting a microbial product for their farm.

 Growers must first ask themselves a few key questions in order to choose the right microbial product for their application: 1) Which job do I want the microbial to do for my crops?
-2) Does the product being considered have sufficient data to support its efficacy?
+2) Does the product I’m considering have sufficient data to support its efficacy?
 3) How easy will it be for me to use?
 4) How do I know that it contains what it claims to contain on the label?
 In this post, we’ll talk about the types of agronomic microbials and how they work.
 In part-two, we’ll discuss the handling and management differences, and in part-three, we’ll share our advice on how to determine if you’re getting a quality ag microbial.